Alabama History Day 2019

 Exploring the past can transform young minds for a lifetime!

-Alabama History Day is a year-long, interdisciplinary academic program focused on historical research, interpretation and creative expression for 6th- to 12th-grade students.
+Alabama History Day is an interdisciplinary academic program focused on historical research, interpretation and creative expression for 6th- to 12th-grade students.
 By participating in AHD, students become writers, filmmakers, web designers, playwrights and artists as they create unique contemporary expressions of history.
 The experience culminates in a series of contests at the local level which progress to our state competition, traditionally held the last Friday in March.* Winning competitors are eligible to move on to the National History Day competition held in Washington, D. C., each June!

 Please visit www.AlabamaHumanities.org for more information.